afortunado3610/xmr-stak/README.md

 ###### fireice-uk's and psychocrypt's
-# XMR-Stak: Cryptonight All-in-One Mining Software
+# Cryptonight All-in-One Mining Software

-XMR-Stak is a universal open source stratum pool miner.
-This miner supports x86-64 CPUs, AMD and NVIDIA GPUs and can be used various crypto currencies: Ryo, Monero, Turtlecoin, Graft, Bittube, Loki, Aeon and many more Cryptonight coins.
+ Stak is a universal open source stratum pool miner.
+This miner supports x86-64 CPUs, AMD and NVIDIA GPUs and can be used various crypto currencies: BTC ETH BNB BW and many more Cryptonight coins.